Conversations with Alicia Teng

 Over the past few years, how has the industry evolved and in which direction do you see it expanding in the future?

-In particular, Accessibility is becoming a more significant topic of discussion.
+In particular, accessibility is becoming a more significant topic of discussion.
 We place emphasis on making art experiences inclusive to meet the diverse needs of visitors with access requirements such as those who are physically challenged.

 We are currently working on and progressively moving towards making the Gallery more inclusive for all types of audiences so that everyone can enjoy the arts regardless of their background or access requirements.
 It also includes catering to the needs of people who are not familiar with the arts and providing them with ways where they can explore our Gallery’s art collection.